-Also, every volunteer traveller must get travel & medical insurance before starting with their program.
+Also, every volunteer traveler must get travel & medical insurance before starting with their program.
 Many agencies do not get into this process and ask you to handle it by yourself.
 However, few organizations do help and guide the volunteers to get the insurance documents and charge a meager extra cost for this additional service.

 What kind of accommodation facilities can I expect in Thailand?

 Volunteering Solutions takes care of the accommodation of all its volunteers in the best possible manner.

 Volunteers are provided accommodation in a volunteer’s home in Chiang Mai.
 Accommodation is on sharing basis with other volunteers.
 The volunteer house accommodations are located in safe and secure neighborhoods within the Chiang Mai City.

 For volunteers working in the Elephant Program, accommodation is provided at the elephant camp itself (Mon- Fri).
 All rooms have an attached western toilet and showers.
 On the weekends the volunteers are welcome to stay at the home in Chiang Mai (if space available).
 If a room is not available there during any weekend, volunteers will have to cover the cost of their own accommodation for those two days.

 In Bangkok, accommodations are provided in the volunteer house which has good road connectivity via BTS Skytrain system.
 All bedrooms are well furnished and have air conditioners.
 Rooms are allotted on same-gender sharing basis.
 The entire house is wifi enabled.

 This volunteer house is in the well known residential area and is very safe too.
 The area is well kept and clean too.
 A ride to Skytrain station would cost one around 20 Thai Bahts (80 US cents).